-All M.S. in Data Science students enrolling Fall 2025 and later will be required to take an assessment to evaluate their level of proficiency in Python and R. You must earn an 85% on each area to pass; those who do not pass will be required to complete a free, asynchronous six-week module in each area in which they need to gain proficiency.
+All M.S. in Data Science students enrolling Fall 2025 and later will be required to take an assessment to evaluate their level of proficiency in Python and R. You must earn an 80% in each area to pass; those who do not pass will be required to complete a free, asynchronous six-week module in each area in which they need to gain proficiency.

 The following knowledge, skills, and abilities will be evaluated on the MSDS Programming Assessment: